datarefinery/API-PMH/README.md

 * JSON data by default (not to exclude other formats though, e.g. XML, and capable of both schema'd and unstructured data)
 * REST API (based on 'defacto API practices' including being stateless, using 'correct' HTTP requests/responses, content types, and paging)
-* a desire for the API to coexist within the opendata permament URI implementations and practice
+* a desire for the API to coexist within the open data permament URI implementations and practice
 * to be streaming (and possibly real-time) capable

 The rationale is to create a harvesting API which is simple(r) to: